dncnmcdougall/ModelReducer/doc/api.md

 * Should return correct defaults for string, boolean, number, array, object and null types
 * Should return null given null
 * Should throw for unknown types
-# *StateValidator*: A class used for asserting that a given state object fulfills a given model.
+# *StateValidator*: A class used for asserting that a given state object fulfils a given model.
 ## *validateState*: asserts that the given object represents a state of the given model.
 * Should return the state and no error when everything is correct.
 * Should return an error when a property is of the wrong type.